 (2) Class B Licenses.
-Persons who are not among those identified in subsection (1) above, but are to be employed at a gaming facility on the Reservation in some other capacity, such as in non-gaming related activities, shall be required to obtain a Class B license from the Gaming Commission.
+Persons who are not among those identified in subsection (1) above, but are to be employed at a gaming facility on the Rancheria in some other capacity, such as in non-gaming related activities, shall be required to obtain a Class B license from the Gaming Commission.
 Such persons must establish that they have not been convicted of a crime, or engaged in any activity, which the Gaming Commission in its sole discretion deems would render such person a danger to the safety or integrity of the Gaming Activities or the safety or property of the Tribe, any Tribal Member, any gaming employee or patron, or the public.

-Class C Licenses.
-Minors (persons under 18 years of (3) age) employed at a gaming facility on the Reservation may be issued a Class C license, which will entitle them to work in any position for which a Class B license is required for adults and not otherwise prohibited by law, provided such minors are not deemed by the Gaming Commission to pose any threat to the safety or integrity of the Gaming Activities or the safety or property of the Tribe, any Tribal Member, any gaming employee or patron, or the public.
+(3) Class C Licenses.
+Minors (persons under 18 years of age) employed at a gaming facility on the Rancheria may be issued a Class C license, which will entitle them to work in any position for which a Class B license is required for adults and not otherwise prohibited by law, provided such minors are not deemed by the Gaming Commission to pose any threat to the safety or integrity of the Gaming Activities or the safety or property of the Tribe, any Tribal Member, any gaming employee or patron, or the public.
 The Class C license shall be valid for no more than six (6) months before renewal, and shall be revoked upon the minor's reaching the age of 18, at which time a Class A or B license, as may be appropriate, will be required.
 Minors shall not be employed as dealers or otherwise to operate or supervise the operations of games, or to serve liquor.

-e.
-License Renewal.
+G. License Renewal.
 Class A and Class B licenses shall be subject to renewal at least every two (2) years, and may be revoked or suspended upon the occurrence of any act which, if known during the application process, would have tended to disqualify such person for such a license.

-f.
-Temporary Licenses.
+H. Temporary Licenses.
 Pending completion of an investigation for a license, temporary licenses of no more than ninety (90) days duration may be issued by the Gaming Commission if in its sole discretion it deems it appropriate to do so.
-Such licenses shall permit the licensee to engage in such activities and pursuant to such terms and conditions as may be specified by the Gaming g.
-License Investigations.
+Such licenses shall permit the licensee to engage in such activities and pursuant to such terms and conditions as may be specified by the Gaming Commission.
+Such temporary licenses shall, unless extended or renewed by the Commission, expire ninety (90) days from date of issuance, upon issuance of a regular license, or until an earlier specified expiration date, whichever occurs first.

+I. License Investigations.
 The Gaming Commission may employ all reasonable means, including the engagement of outside services and investigators and the holding of hearings, to acquire the information necessary to determine whether or not a license should be issued.
 Applicants shall also agree to release the information necessary in order for the Gaming Commission to achieve its goals under this section and to furnish such information to the Bureau of Indian Affairs, the NIGC, or such other agency as may be required by law.